shane-kercheval/r-examples/examples/average-treatment-effects-regression/average_treatment_effects.md

     ## 5        0     2   0.5270799
     ## 6        0    3+   0.4087312

+The difference between `selected == 1` and `selected == 0` is the same
-This weighted average of the predictions make sense since the `selected` coefficient is the expected difference across each numhh value (since there is no interaction terms i.e. same slope)
+for each `numhh`.
+This makes sense since the `selected` coefficient is the expected difference across each numhh value (since there is no interaction terms i.e. same slope).

+And so the weighted average is the same value as each of the differences, which is the same as `selected`.

 ``` r
 # diff the selected == 1 from the selected == 0